LAOCOON: STILL STRUGGLING WITH THOSE SERPENTS

 Greeks.

-sacrificing a bull to Neptune at an altar on the beach, two sea-serpents with ‘blood-red crests’ came gliding across
+Shortly after his attack on the Horse, while Laocoön is sacrificing a bull to Neptune at an altar on the beach, two sea-serpents with ‘blood-red crests’ come gliding across

 the sea, making for the shore, ‘coil upon